-The IAIG's group-wide remuneration policy: is consistent with the group-wide business objectives and strategies and any jurisdictional requirements applicable to the entities within the IAIG The group-wide remuneration policy may have a structure which contains elements of group-wide and entity based remuneration policies and practices. does not contain incentives for excessive or inappropriate risk taking by major risk-taking staff of any entities within the IAIG has proper regard to the interests of policyholders of iinsurance entities within the IAIG.
-The Governing Body should: undertake at least annually an assessment of the effectiveness and appropriateness of the group-wide remuneration policy to ascertain that it is implemented effectively and operating as intended include within its assessment any entity specific remuneration policy or practice address promptly and effectively any identified gaps or deficiencies in the remuneration policies or practices at the group-wide or entity level.
+The IAIG's group-wide remuneration policy:

+- is consistent with the group-wide business objectives and strategies and any jurisdictional requirements applicable to the entities within the IAIG - does not contain incentives for excessive or inappropriate risk taking by major risk-taking staff of any entities within the IAIG - has proper regard to the interests of policyholders of insurance entities within the IAIG.

+The group-wide remuneration policy may have a structure which contains elements of group-wide and entity based remuneration policies and practices.

+The Governing Body should:

+- undertake at least annually an assessment of the effectiveness and appropriateness of the group-wide remuneration policy to ascertain that it is implemented effectively and is operating as intended - include within its assessment any entity specific remuneration policy or practice - address promptly and effectively any identified gaps or deficiencies in the remuneration policies or practices at the group-wide or entity level.